MicrosoftDocs/executable-docs/scenarios/azure-compute-docs/articles/virtual-machines/disks-enable-performance.md

 ## Enable performance plus

 You need to create a new disk to use performance plus.
-The following scripts show how to create a disk with performance plus enabled and, if desired, attach it to a VM.
-The commands have been organized into self-contained steps for reliability.
+The following script creates a disk that has performance plus enabled and attach it to a VM:

 # [Azure CLI](#tab/azure-cli)